The motive of the classifying stack of the orthogonal group: Introduction

 The Grothendieck ring of stacks over a field $k$ has been introduced by a number of authors \cite{behrend2007}, \cite{ekedahl2009b}, \cite{joyce2007b}, \cite{toen2005}.
 Denote this ring by $\hat{K}_0(Var_k)$.
 An algebraic group $G$ defined over $k$ is called special if any $G$-torsor over a $k$-variety is locally trivial in the Zariski topology.
 General linear, special linear and symplectic groups are special.
 Special orthogonal groups are not special in dimensions greater than two.
 Serre proved that special groups are linear and connected \cite{serre1958}.
 Over algebraically closed fields, the special groups were classified by Grothendieck \cite{grothendieck1958}.

 For a special group $G$, the motive $[G]$ is invertible in $\hat{K_0}(Var_k)$ and its inverse is equal to the motive of the classifying stack $BG$.
 This naturally raises the problem of computing the motive of $BG$ when the group $G$ is not special.
-For finite group schemes, a number of examples were computed in \cite{ekedahl2009}.
+For finite group schemes a number of examples were computed in \cite{ekedahl2009}.
 The case of groups of positive dimension is more difficult.
 In \cite{bergh2014} it was shown that $[BPGL_n ] =[PGL_n]^{-1}$ for $n=2$ or $3$ with mild restrictions on the field $k$.

 The main result of this paper, Theorem \ref{thm:motiveBOn}, computes the motive of the classifying stack of an orthogonal group over a field whose characteristic is not two.
-The result is that the motive is equal to the inverse of the motive of the split special orthogonal group of the same dimension.
-To prove Theorem \ref{thm:motiveBOn} we first compute the motive of the variety of non-degenerate quadratic forms of fixed dimension.
+In odd dimensions the result is that the motive is equal to the inverse of the motive of the split special orthogonal group in the same dimension.
+To prove Theorem \ref{thm:motiveBOn} we first compute the motive of the variety of nondegenerate quadratic forms of fixed dimension.
 This motive was already computed in \cite{belkale2003}, using results of \cite{macwilliams1969}.
 Our computation is different, relying on generating function techniques.
-Using Theorem \ref{thm:motiveBOn} we are able to compute the motive of classifying stack of the special orthogonal groups in odd dimensions.
-We also describe an application of the result to Donaldson-Thomas theory with orientifolds.
+Using Theorem \ref{thm:motiveBOn} we are able to compute the motives of classifying stacks of the special orthogonal groups in odd dimensions.